 - Allergies or itchy skin

 - Boredom and in need of more exercise.
-(Golden Retrivers should get at least 90 minutes of high quality exercise a day)
+(Golden Retrievers should get at least 90 minutes of high-quality exercise a day)

-If your Golden Retriever is licking its tail read this article.
+Tip: If your Golden Retriever is licking its tail read this article Golden Retriever Obsessive Licking (Quick Solutions Guide)

 Your Golden Retriever puppy or adult dog may hang its tail between its legs if it is nervous, scared, or feeling guilty for something.
 This is a temporary tail position and should not last long.